Skip to content

 parako:webhooks:managewriteManage webhook subscriptions

-API rate limits are applied per tier within a 60-second sliding window:
+Per-tier rate limits within a 60-second sliding window:

 TierLimitWindowOperations

-The rate limit key is the client_id from the JWT, with a fallback to the request IP address.
+The rate-limit key is the client_id from the JWT, falling back to the request IP.

 X-RateLimit-RemainingRemaining requests

-When rate limited, the API returns 429 Too Many Requests with a Retry-After header.
+When throttled, the API returns 429 Too Many Requests.

-The API returns errors in RFC 9457 Problem Detail format with URN-based type identifiers:
+Errors follow RFC 9457 Problem Detail with URN-based types:

 {